Last updated: 7 March 2019

 Registration of Primary Security Contacts

-All service users of the Direct Debit and Bacs Direct Credit Scheme (the Scheme) are required by their Sponsor Bank to provide personal information in the form of contact details of a nominated individual who will be the Primary Security Contact (PSC)for that service user.
-This information is registered on the PSW by the Sponsor Bank.
-Bacs uses this personal information for the following purposes:
+All service users of the Direct Debit and Bacs Direct Credit Scheme (the Scheme) are required by their sponsoring payment service provider (PSP) to provide personal information in the form of contact details of a nominated individual who will be the Primary Security Contact (PSC) for that service user.
+This information is registered on the PSW by the PSP Bacs uses this personal information for the following purposes:

 Advice emails and compliance

 As part of the Scheme, Bacs issues advice emails relating to changes in direct debit instructions (Automated Direct Debit Amendment & Cancellation Service (ADDACS)) and changes in Bacs direct credit payments (Advice of Wrong Account for Automated Credits Service (AWACS)).
 Where a service user fails to act on an ADDACS or AWACS advice email Bacs uses PSC personal information to send further advice emails .
 Each email includes a link to complete a form to request a call from our Service Desk if the service user requires further assistance.

 If you choose to request a call, we collect and use the contact information you provide in the request a call form.
 The personal information provided in the form is used by our service desk suppliers to telephone the individual requesting help and assist with the query.
 In addition, our service desk suppliers check payee and payer records to make they are maintained as up to date as possible for future email.